Google parent Alphabet reaches record quarterly revenue, profit in ad boom

 Most recently, 37 U.S. state and district attorneys general alleged earlier this month that Google “unlawfully” maintained a monopoly for its app store on Android phones.
 The lawsuits are expected to take years to resolve.

-Reporting by Nivedita Balu in Bengaluru and Sheila Dang in Dallas; Editing by Maju Samuel and Grant McCool
+Reporting by Nivedita Balu in Bengaluru and Sheila Dang in Dallas; Additional reporting by Danielle Kaye in New York; Editing by Maju Samuel and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.